mic-he/learningNLP-y/README.md

 # learningNLP-y
-Tutorials about NLP with Python (scikit-learn, nltk, gensim, spacy, keras, pytorch)
+Tutorials about NLP with Python: a bunch of Jupyter notebooks in which I try to teach myself the basics of scikit-learn, nltk, gensim, spacy, keras and pytorch.

 Basics: